Course Overview

 Course Components

-The requirements of this course consist of participating in homework assignments, a mini-project, and two exams.
-Attending lectures is not mandatory but is highly encouraged.
-The grading breakdown is the following:
+The requirements of this course consist of participating in lectures, homework assignments, a mini-project, and two exams.
+The grading breakdown is:

 Exams